-- Bachelor’s Degree required, preferably in a related field such as social work, sociology or psychology.
-LMSW preferred; candidates in the process of preparing for the exam are welcome to apply.
+- BA/BS required, preferably in a related field such as social work, sociology or psychology.
+MSW preferred.

 - Minimum of 2 years’ experience providing direct service to one or more of the following populations: individuals living with HIV/AIDS, serious and persistent mental illness, substance abuse, recently or currently homeless.

 - Strong history of effective engagement with clients and ability to highlight positive outcomes.

-- Ability to work in fast paced environment, multi-task and effectively handle serious and crisis oriented situations.
+- Ability to multi-task and effectively handle serious and crisis oriented situations.